xooniverse/televerse-www/docs/extras/migration-v1-v2.md

 # Migrating from Televerse v1.x.x to v2.0.0: A Journey of Improvement

-## 🚀 The Evolution of Conversation

-Imagine you're a brave developer, sailing the seas of Telegram bot development with Televerse v1.x.x.
-Your trusty library has served you well, but there's a new horizon calling - Televerse v2.0.0!

 ### 🌊 What Changed in the Conversation API?

 In the previous version, handling conversations felt like navigating through misty waters: